 If a host company is not available for a monthly meeting, reserve an appropriate room and arrange for refreshments at an outside facility.

-For meetings held at hosting Corporate Members, ask to have the host company give a 15 minute presentation about something they are doing in Data Management and have the Programs Officer include this in the agenda.
+For meetings held by Corporate Member hosts, ask to have the host company give a 15-minute presentation about something they are doing in Data Management and have the Programs VP and AVP include this in the agenda.

 Start and monitor the web conference meeting.

-Finance Officer
+VP of Finance

 Maintain financial accounts and produce quarterly reports on the Chapter balance sheet, income statement, and financial status.
-Provide appropriate recommendations to the board on budgets, fees, dues and expenses.
+Provide appropriate recommendations to the board on budgets, fees, dues, and expenses.

 Collect annual membership fees.

 Prepare and submit annual financial reports and supporting documentation to the Chapter board for review and approval each November.
-An approved copy is to be made available for review by general membership each December and entered into the chapter web site.
+An approved copy is to be made available for review by general membership each December and uploaded onto the DAMA-MN web site.

-Responsible for all disbursements from the Chapter bank account.
+Manage all disbursements from the Chapter bank account.

-Pay all fees and expenses for speakers, room/facility rental, refreshments, etc. Speaker fees should be reviewed and approved by the Programs Officer before payment is issued.
+Pay all fees and expenses for speakers, room/facility rental, refreshments, etc. Speaker fees should be reviewed and approved by the Programs VP and AVP before payment is issued.

-Handle all legal matters such as filing annual reports required for incorporation and maintaining tax exempt status, etc.
+Handle all financial legal matters such as filing annual reports required for incorporation and maintaining tax exempt status, etc.

-Web Services Officer
+VP of Web Services

 Manage all of the content on the DAMA-MN website.

-Act as primary back-up for Facilities Officer at Chapter meetings for setting up web conferencing and telephone conference call.
+Act as primary back-up for Facilities VP and AVP at Chapter meetings for setting up web conferencing and telephone conference call.

-Act as technical point of contact for communications about or from the web site and serve as focal point of contact for communication with web site host.
+Act as technical point of contact for communications about or from the DAMA-MN web site and serve as primary point of contact for communication with web site host.

-Handle all dealings with website host company.
+AVPs

+AVPs will support their VPs in their designated roles and take direction from them.
+They can learn what it would take to become a VP and opt to run in a future election for a Board of Director position.